DanielTsiang/danieltsiang.github.io/README.md

 # Profile

 ### Description
 A webpage that displays my CV in an interactive format.
-Designed with bootstrap to display well on mobile devices.
+Designed with Bootstrap so webpage displays well on both PC and mobile devices.

 ### Getting Started
 1. Visit the web page [here](https://danieltsiang.github.io).